maxozo/qstar/README.md

 The ML challenge involves predicting the binding affinity for peptide sequences obtained through LC-MS tryptic digest, where lysine (K) and arginine (R) residues are present at the N and C termini.
 Two ML methods, namely RNN and CNN, were considered suitable for this challenge.
 RNN is well-suited for sequential data analysis, while both CNN and RNN has previously demonstrated effectiveness in predicting protein cleavage affinities in enzymatic digests, assumtion was made that similar approach can be used for compound competition ratio predictions.

 To address the issue of peptide length not necessarily being representative of binding affinities, the peptides were [standardized to a fixed length defined as feature_length*2](https://github.com/maxozo/qstar/blob/7e5186b7eb3642f8ce82ea93fb0b1d06f017e415/competition_ration_model_Bi_LSTM_larger_encoding.py#L63C5-L119).
-This was achieved by querying the Uniprot sequence database to obtain all reviewed protein sequences available on 29/05/2013.
+This was achieved by querying the Uniprot sequence database to obtain all reviewed protein sequences available on 29/05/2013 stored in [data](https://github.com/maxozo/qstar/tree/main/data).
 The code iterates through each protein provided in competition-ratios.tsv and each compound in compounds.txt, extracting the peptides centered around the amino acid of interest indicated in competition-ratios.tsv.

 For feature engineering, the amino acid sequences were encoded using one-hot encoding, with an additional positional argument for each amino acid.
 In the CNN model, one-hot encoding was represented as a matrix where each row corresponds to the one-hot encoding of a single amino acid.